trekhleb/js-image-carver/README.md

 ### Objects removal

 The importance of each pixel (its so-called energy) is being calculated based on its color (`R`, `G`, `B`) difference between two neighbor pixels.
-More detailed explanation with examples you may find in my [Content-aware image resizing in JavaScript](https://trekhleb.dev/blog/2021/content-aware-image-resizing-in-javascript/) blog post.
+More detailed explanation with examples you may find in [Content-aware image resizing in JavaScript](https://trekhleb.dev/blog/2021/content-aware-image-resizing-in-javascript/) blog post.
 Now, if we set the pixel energy to some really low level artificially (i.e. by drawing a mask on top of them), the Seam Carving algorithm would perform an **object removal** for us for free.

 ![JS IMAGE CARVER OBJECT REMOVAL DEMO](public/demo-02.gif)